valiantone/valiantone.github.io/_posts/2017-05-18-latexify-jupyter-reports-pt-1.markdown

 ```python
 OSError: xelatex not found on PATH, if you have not installed xelatex you may need to do so.
 Find further instructions at https://nbconvert.readthedocs.io/en/latest/install.html#installing-tex.
 ```
 Now, this error is due to a permission setting that was introduced in El Capitan.
-Under El Caitan and later relases (Sierra) writing to `/usr` is no longer permitted.
-As a results the `/usr/textbin` path is removed - this causes complications since the symbolic link to the `pdlatex` is now missing.
+Under El Caitan and later releases (Sierra) writing to `/usr/` is no longer permitted.
+As a results the `/usr/textbin` path is removed - this causes complications since the symbolic link to `pdlatex` is now missing.
 The fix for this is quite simple really, all you need to do is relocate the link to the new default location (`/Library/TeX/texbin`)for TeX and hence reconfigure the TeX applications to look for directives in this location.

 The following snippet by user [Moriambr](https://tex.stackexchange.com/users/89949/moriambar) [here](https://tex.stackexchange.com/questions/274179/mactex-error-xelatex-command-not-found) addresses the issue of correcting the link for the TeXLive utility which fixed the problem in our case.
 ~~~~